arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-vidor-4000/datasheets/datasheet.md

     * Reorient or relocate the receiving antenna.
     * Increase the separation between the equipment and receiver.
     * Connect the equipment into an outlet on a circuit different from that to which the receiver is connected.
+    * Consult the dealer or an experienced radio/TV technician for help.

 <div style="page-break-after: always;"></div>